Showing posts with label Managing People. Show all posts

 Allowing Doubts and Questions

 Jesus never condemned his disciples for questioning him.
 Thomas openly doubted the resurrection, saying he would not believe unless he saw and touched Jesus' wounds (John 20:24-29).
 Instead of chastising him, Jesus patiently provided evidence, allowing Thomas to arrive at belief on his own terms.
+And with such life-after-death miracle demonstrated by Jesus, Thomas was powerfully led to the right belief.
+He was not forced to believe but overwhelming proof helped him.
 This openness created an environment where the disciples felt free to express their uncertainties without fear.
 GOD loves honesty.
 And anyway, we cannot hide anything from him.

 Freedom to Walk Away